 Creative Realities Inc. Secures $2 Million Funding to Enhance and Expand Industry-Leading Automotive Software Support Platform

-/EIN News/ -- LOUISVILLE, Ky., Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Digital signage leader Creative Realities, Inc. (the “Company”) (NASDAQ: CREX, CREXW) announced today an amendment to its Second Amended and Restated Loan and Security Agreement (the “Credit Agreement”) with their lender, Slipstream Communications, LLC (“Slipstream”).
+LOUISVILLE, Ky., Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Digital signage leader Creative Realities, Inc. (the "Company") CREX CREXW))) announced today an amendment to its Second Amended and Restated Loan and Security Agreement (the "Credit Agreement") with their lender, Slipstream Communications, LLC ("Slipstream").
 The amendment provides the Borrowers with a $2 million term loan, the net proceeds of which are being used by the Company to accelerate an active software development project with the potential to expand SaaS revenues associated with an existing customer by up to $5 million annually beginning in 2024.

 The term loan has an annual interest rate of 12.5% and matures on September 1, 2023.
 Commencing on February 1, 2023, the Borrowers will make monthly installment payments of approximately $270 thousand until the maturity date, consisting of principal and interest sufficient to fully amortize the term loan through the maturity date.